Last Updated: Jan 10, 2019 | Download my Leaky Gut Recovery Guide

 27) Try a green powder drink daily

-Hold your nose and drink as fast as you can.
-That’s the only way to stomach this fairly putrid, but amazingly healthy concoction.
+If we were hanging back in the 1990s, I would suggest that you hold your nose and drink your green shake as fast as you can.
+Because historically that’s been the only way to stomach this fairly putrid, but amazingly healthy concoction.

 To be honest though, this idea is far from essential when it comes to solving your leaky gut, especially if you are following the ideas above on what to eat and what to avoid.